Hilbert's twenty-first problem: Definitions

 In fact it is more appropriate to speak not about differential equations but about linear systems of differential equations: in order to realise any monodromy by a differential equation one has to admit, in general, the presence of additional apparent singularities, i.e. singularities with trivial local monodromy.
 In more modern language, the (systems of) differential equations in question are those defined in the complex plane, less a few points, and with a regular singularity at those.
 A more strict version of the problem requires these singularities to be Fuchsian, i.e. poles of first order (logarithmic poles), including at infinity.
 A monodromy group is prescribed, by means of a finite-dimensional complex representation of the fundamental group of the complement in the Riemann sphere of those points, plus the point at infinity, up to equivalence.
 The fundamental group is actually a free group, on 'circuits' going once round each missing point, starting and ending at a given base point.
 The question is whether the mapping from these Fuchsian equations to classes of representations is surjective.

 History

-This problem is more commonly called the Riemann–Hilbert problem.

 It led to several bijective correspondences known as 'Riemann–Hilbert correspondences', for flat algebraic connections with regular singularities and more generally regular holonomic D-modules or flat algebraic connections with regular singularities on principal G-bundles, in all dimensions.